Neither Male Nor Female? (Galatians)

 They set policies according to their interpretation of passages that appear to limit women.
 A narrow understanding of 1 Timothy 2 and 1 Corinthians 14 can lead to believing that God assigned leadership and authority only to males and service and subjugation only to females.
 It means men and women are equal but different.

 To be honest, the idea of equal but separate sounds a lot like the false argument that was used to support segregated, inferior schools for Blacks.
 In 1954, the US Supreme Court ruled that separating children in public schools on the basis of race was unconstitutional.
-This decision overuled the 1896 principle of "separate but equal".
+This decision overruled the 1896 principle of "separate but equal".
 The Supreme Court stated that separate education facilities are inherently unequal.

 Passages that appear to restrict women must be more closely examined to understand how they are consistent with the equality Paul describes in Galatians, Romans, and Colossians.
 Egalitarians may examine passages that appear to restrict women and find that when they are put in context:

-• they refer to a specific past situation, time, or place and are not universally applicable; the interpretation must be culture-specific
+They refer to a specific past situation, time, or place and are not universally applicable; the interpretation must be culture-specific

-• they refer to a quote from new believers that Paul refutes and corrects
+They refer to a quote from new believers that Paul refutes and corrects

 Women and men both have value in all areas.
 The Bible does not endorse that roles or activities be determined by gender.
-Our calling at home, church, and society, is determined by the gifting of the Holy Spirit and not by gender.
+Our calling at home, church, and society is determined by the gifting of the Holy Spirit and not by gender.
 In contrast to their first-century contemporaries, early Christians attempted to surmount social divisions.

 "The United Church of Canada took ten years to make up its mind whether or not it could allow a woman to be ordained in its ministry.
 Every two years the matter came before the General Council; every two years there were speeches made, and committees appointed to look into the matter, and "ascertain the mind of the presbyteries", but finally in September of last year, the last hurdle was taken, and the matter was decided in the affirmative "by an overwhelming vote".
 Only one application for ordination has been before the Council meetings all these ten years, and the applicant has not said a word.
 She has gone on teaching and preaching.
 She has driven her Ford in the summer over the uncertain roads, and her little horse-drawn cutter in the winter; she has lived with the people she served, sharing their joys and sorrows.
 Once in a while she has been invited to speak in the city churches, and has done so with a dignity and charm which has made her friends and advocates.
 Miss Lydia E. Gruchy of Kelvington, Saskatchewan, has a perfect record of eleven years' country service.
 In July 1936 she was called to be the assistant pastor of Saint Andrew's United Church in Moose Jaw, and her ordination followed.
 So the United Church of Canada has at last endorsed what Saint Paul said more than eighteen hundred years ago, that there is no "male or female bound or free," but all are one in the service of God." - Nellie McClung

-The Bible gives many examples of unity: the vine and the branches, the head and the body, and marriage which makes two become one.
+The Bible gives many examples of unity: the vine and the branches, the head and the body, and marriage, which makes two become one.
 These pictures demonstrate unity, mutual dependence, and mutual service.

 "In the image of God he created them: male and female (Genesis 1:27)